ARE YOU THINKING OF STAYING AT THE PREMIER INN LEEDS CITY CENTRE?

 The standard Premier Inn Thyme Bar & Grill, serving dinner and breakfast, is on the ground floor.
 There is also a bar and a 24-hour Costa Coffee outlet.

-From £8.99 (June 2021 price) you can eat as much as you like from their extensive menu, from healthy fruit and yoghurt, through to a full English Breakfast, pastries and pancakes.
+For £9.99 (2023 price) you can eat as much as you like from their extensive all-day breakfast menu, from healthy fruit and yoghurt to a full English Breakfast, pastries and pancakes.

 Is Car Parking Available at Premier Inn Leeds City Centre

 There is no free, on-site parking available at the hotel.
-Off-site parking is available at Citipark (next to the hotel) at a rate of £10 per 24 hours.
+Off-site parking is available at NCP (Wellington Street, Leeds, LS1 4AJ), a 10-minute walk from the hotel.
+This costs at a rate of £14.95 for 24 hours.

 How Much Does It Cost to Stay at the Premier Inn Leeds City Centre (Whitehall Road)?

-Room rates in 2021 are from £29, rising to £49 for a fully flexible rate.
+Room rates in 2023 are from £43 for a non-refundable Standard Room.
 This is a competitive price for a centrally located Leeds hotel.

 The Bottom Line: Is the Premier Inn a Good Cheap Hotel in Leeds?